 A Self Care Checklist to Take Care of You

-I'm sure you've heard the airline phrase, “Before assisting others with their oxygen mask, please first secure your own.”
-It's a trite metaphor, but it's true: You can help others more effectively if you take care to secure yourself first.
+I’m sure you’ve heard the airline phrase, “Before assisting others with their oxygen mask, please first secure your own.”
+It’s a trite metaphor, but it’s true: you can help others more effectively if you take care to secure yourself first.

+I may not be a flight attendant, but I am a Denver therapist and online therapist, who sees these sorts of topics arise every day.
 I bet that you are meeting the needs of everyone.
 You are always thinking about the needs of your kids, partner, job, or other important people and aspects of your busy, hectic life.
 But what do YOU need?

 Self Care is Not Selfish